 Sleep deprived parents have forgotten their baby in hot cars leading to injury and death.
 Parents report feelings of anxiety and low esteem related to infant crying.
 In some cases, infant crying has affected the parent’s ability to form a healthy attachment and at worst, create an abusive situation (Cock, 2015).
 For example, some parents use “cry-it-out” methods of controlled neglect and infants under two-months (the supposed crying peak) are the most common victims of abusive head trauma among children under two years of age.

-The prospect of there being a magic cure-all for infant crying, and the associated risk for infant abuse and death, seem almost too good to be true.
-This is why the 1986 Hunziker study is so tempting– if supplemental carrying was all it took to reduce infant crying, scientists could finally offer relief to desperate parents.
+The prospect of there being a magic cure-all for infant crying, and the reduction in the associated risk for infant abuse and death, seem almost too good to be true.
+This is why the conclusions of the 1986 Hunziker study are so tempting– if supplemental carrying really is all it takes to reduce infant crying, scientists and doctors could finally offer a solution to desperate parents.

 1986 Hunziker and Barr: